Pocket/Pocket-ObjC-SDK/README.md

 The Save API also will inform you through an argument that the user needs to login again or not.

+These classes are not implemented as ARC, but will interoperate with ARC.
+You will need to add the -fno-objc-arc compiler flag to each of the files in the SDK if you are using ARC in your app.

 Sample Use
 ==========